jbhannah/pkpw/README.md

                                    it
     -h, --help                     Print help information
-    -l, --length <LENGTH>          Minimum length of the generated password -n <COUNT>                     Number of Pokémon names to use in the generated password [default: 4]
+    -l, --length <LENGTH>          Minimum length of the generated password -n, --count <COUNT>            Number of Pokémon names to use in the generated password [default: 4]
     -s, --separator <SEPARATOR>    Separator between Pokémon names in the generated password; either a single character, "digit" for random digits, or "special" for